 Alpha and Beta errors

-Alpha (Type I) errors are false positives: that is, the results suggest that a treatment works, when in fact it does not work.
-Beta (Type II) errors are false negatives: that is, the results suggest a treatment does not work, when in fact it actually does.
+Alpha (Type I) errors are false-positives, ie, the results suggest that a treatment works when in fact it does not work.
+Beta (Type II) errors are false-negatives: results suggest a treatment does not work when in fact it does.

 Something that introduces a difference or trend that distorts (or could distort) results of a study.

-Compares people with a disease or condition (“cases”) to another group of people from the same population who don't have that disease or condition (“controls”).
-A case-control study can identify risks and trends, and suggest some possible causes for disease, or for particular outcomes.
+Compares people who have a disease or condition (cases) to another group of people from the same population who do not have that disease or condition (controls).
+A case–control study can identify risks and trends, and can suggest possible causes for disease or for particular outcomes.

 A report on a series of patients with an outcome of interest.
 No control group is involved.

-A cohort is a group of people clearly identified: a cohort study follows that group over time and reports on what happens to them.
-A cohort study is an observational study and it can be prospective or retrospective.
+A cohort is a clearly identified group of people: a cohort study follows that group over time and reports on what happens to them.
+A cohort study is an observational study and can be prospective or retrospective.

-Confidence interval is the range within which the true size of effect (never exactly known) lies with a given degree of assurance.
-People often speak of a “95% confidence interval” (or “95% confidence limits”).
-This is the interval which includes the true value in 95% of cases.
+Confidence interval (CI) is the range within which the true size of effect (never exactly known) lies with a given degree of assurance.
+People often speak of a 95% CI (or 95% confidence limits), the interval that includes the true value in 95% of cases.

-A variable that is not the one you are interested in but which may affect the results of the trial
+A variable that is not the one you are interested in but which may effect the results of the trial.

-A trial where each of the groups will receive each of the treatments, but in a randomised order: that is, they will start off in one arm of the trial, but will deliberately cross over to the other arm(s) in turn.
+A trial where each of the groups will receive each of the treatments but in a randomised order, ie, they will start off in one arm of the trial but will deliberately cross over to the other arm(s) in turn.

-Also called prevalence study.
-An observational study, taking a view of a group of people at one point in time and seeing the prevalence of diseases, for example, in that population.
+Also called a prevalence study: an observational study.
+It is analogous to taking a photograph of a group of people at one point in time and seeing the prevalence of diseases, for eg, in that population.

-Meta-analysis is a statistical technique which summarises the results of several studies into a single estimate, giving more weight to results from larger studies.
+Meta-analysis is a statistical technique able to summarise the results of several studies into a single estimate, giving more weight to results from larger studies.

 One measure of a treatment's clinical effectiveness.
 It is the number of people you would need to treat with a specific intervention (eg, aspirin for people having a heart attack) to see one occurrence of a specific outcome (eg, prevention of death).